-The Montgomery County Sheriff’s office District 2 Patrol Division is responsible for all patrol duties assigned by Sheriff Rand Henderson, in the unincorporated portion of South Montgomery County.
+The Montgomery County Sheriff’s office District Two Patrol is responsible for all patrol duties assigned by Sheriff Rand Henderson, in the unincorporated portions of South Montgomery County.

-The District 2 Patrol area surrounds District 6, (The Woodlands Township).
-District 2 borders Harris County along the South side of the Montgomery County line, borders District 3 along the San Jacinto River, up to the Conroe City Limit, and then runs west bordering the District 4 and District 5 lines, in Magnolia, past FM 1488 and FM 2978.
+The District Two Patrol area surrounds District Six, (The Woodlands Township).
+District Two borders Harris County along the south side of the Montgomery County line, borders District Three along the San Jacinto River, up to the Conroe city limit, and then runs west bordering the District Four and District Five lines in Magnolia, past FM 1488 and FM 2978.

-Geographically, District 2 consists of three patrol areas (2A, 2B, & 2M) and are located in the southern portion of Montgomery County.
-District 2A encompasses approximately 45.3 square miles, 2B and 2M encompasses 64.4 square miles for a total of 109.7 square miles.
-District 2 contains the cities of Oak Ridge, Shenandoah and a small portion of the City of Conroe.
-The current population in District 2A is approximately 31,072 and in District 2B & 2M is approximately 49,120 for a total of roughly 80,000 people.
+Geographically, District Two consists of three patrol areas (2A, 2B, & 2M) and is located in the southern portion of Montgomery County.
+District 2A encompasses approximately 45.3 square miles, 2B and 2M encompass 64.4 square miles for a total of 109.7 square miles.
+District Two contains the cities of Oak Ridge, Shenandoah and a small portion of the City of Conroe.
+The current population in District 2A is approximately 31,072 and in District 2B & 2M is approximately 49,120 for a total of roughly 80,000 citizens served.

-In 2017, District 2 Deputies ran a total of 28,481 calls for service, completed 3,013 reports and traveled over 513,000 miles in their patrol vehicles.
-District 2 adopts a, “can do”, attitude, working with the community, homeowners, and businesses, to solve law enforcement problems within the county.
-The District 2 staff is committed to using the resources available, not only to respond to calls for service, but to take a pro-active stance against criminal activity, in South Montgomery County, preventing crimes before they occur, or taking action against law violators as crimes are being committed.
+In 2018, District Two deputies ran a total of 33,671 calls for service, completed 3,126 reports, conducted 7,605 traffic contacts, made 755 arrests and traveled over 471,441 miles in their patrol vehicles.
+District Two adopts a “can do” attitude, working with the community, homeowners, and businesses to solve law enforcement problems within the county.
+The District Two staff is committed to using the resources available, not only to respond to calls for service, but to take a pro-active stance against criminal activity in South Montgomery County; preventing crimes before they occur, or taking action against law violators as crimes are being committed.

-District 2 has taken a zero tolerance approach to violent crimes that started to spread into Montgomery County.
-These crimes effects the quality of life of our citizens and District 2 is committed to dedicating any resources necessary for the prevention and reduction of these crimes.
+District Two has taken a zero tolerance approach to violent crime that have started to spread into Montgomery County from neighboring Harris County.
+These crimes effect the quality of life for our citizens and District Two is committed to dedicating any resources necessary for the prevention, reduction and prosecution of these crimes.

-If you have any questions in reference to any aspects of the Montgomery County Sheriff’s Office, or the District 2 Patrol Division, please contact the following:
+If you have any questions in reference to any aspects of the Montgomery County Sheriff’s Office, or District Two Patrol, please contact the following:

 1520 Lake Front Circle #900